qt37t247/German_cockroach_ddRAD/README.md

 # Scripts used for the ddRADSeq data of the German cockroaches

-Manuscript title: Global spread of the German cockroach.

-Additional information:
+If use the data and script, please cite: Solving the 250-year-old mystery of the origin and global spread of the German cockroach, Blattella germanica.

 ## Data availability